News and Events

 Holiday Shopping – Park Lane Jewelry

 Tis the season!
-Take advantage of this holiday season by giving the gift of "GLAM" and help support the Waynesboro Area Learning Tree.
+Take advantage of this holiday season by giving the gift of "GLAM" and help support the Waynesboro Area Learning & Technology Center.
 When you shop using the on-line catalog, Park Lane will direct a 50% donation from the price of every purchase to the community technology training center.
 Click on the link to place your order and help support a worthy organization. www.jewelsbyparklane.com/field/jniolalopiccolo.

 Linking Literacy and Technology for Change